Download Careers360 App

 Utilities

 While studying in Russia, students may have to use the internet, mobile phones, and buy study materials.
-The average costs of buying a SIM card come to around 300 – 500 RUB per month.
+The average costs of utilities in Russia include:

 Miscellaneous